ignotochi/MerossJS/README.md

 }

 Modify it only if necessary, such as when the backend is exposed on an address other than localhost (default) or if you want to change the default language.

+Feel free to adjust any part according to your preferences!